-How to make the Greta Garbo cake - an old cake recipe made with layers of yeast dough, jam and ground walnuts.
+Learn to make the Romanian Greta Garbo cake, an old-fashioned recipe featuring layers of yeast dough, jam, and ground walnuts.

-This is an easy to make yeast and jam cake also known under the name of Zserbo (Hungarian) or Gerbeaud after the famous Cafe Gerbeaud in Budapest.
-I have never visited this Cafe but this cake is apparently one of its most appreciated cakes alongside Dobos Torte and the Esterhazy cake.
+Greta Garbo cake is an easy-to-make yeast and jam cake, also known as Zserbo (Hungarian) or Gerbeaud after the famous Cafe Gerbeaud in Budapest.
+I have never visited this Cafe, but this cake is one of its most appreciated cakes, alongside Dobos Torte and the Esterhazy cake.

-I have a few more recipes on Where Is My Spoon cooked out or inspired by Silvia Jurcovan, for example these Soft Chicken Meatballs in Cream Sauce, the Cauliflower in Tomato Sauce or the Romanian Sweet Bread with Walnuts – Cozonac.
-You might want to check those out, they are all delicious. 🙂
+I have a few more recipes on Where Is My Spoon cooked out or inspired by Silvia Jurcovan, for example, Chicken Meatballs in Cream Sauce or Cauliflower in Tomato Sauce.
+You might want to check those out; they are all delicious. 🙂

 Ingredients